smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 ##### Subscribed services

-If the app service consumer subscribed to updates from the app service provider they will recieve those updates through an `OnAppServiceData ` notification.
+If the app service consumer subscribed to updates from the app service provider they will receive those updates through an `OnAppServiceData ` notification.
 This notification will simply contain an `AppServiceData` struct with the updated data.

 ###### OnAppServiceData